varung1303/emotion-recognition-wearable-data/README.md

 This project explores the use of physiological signals collected from wearable devices to recognize emotional states such as **stress**, **amusement**, **meditation**, and **baseline**.
 Leveraging both classical machine learning and deep learning models, this study aims to build a reliable emotion classification system using real-world biosignals.

-> 🧠 _Developed as part of the Statistical Machine Learning course at Arizona State University._

 ---

 ## 📌 Project Overview